Drug information

 What is 3BNC117?

-3BNC117 is an investigational drug that is being studied as a possible strategy to treat people living with HIV.
+3BNC117 is an investigational drug that has been studied as a possible strategy to treat people with HIV.
 3BNC117 belongs to a group of drugs called broadly neutralizing antibodies (bNAbs).2

 To learn how investigational drugs are tested during clinical trials, read the HIVinfo What is an Investigational HIV Drug? and HIV and AIDS Clinical Trials fact sheets.